bisht-jitendra/graphql-poc/README.md

 # GraphQL with SpringBoot
-This project demonstrate the graphql integration with spring boot.
+This project demonstrate GraphQL integration with spring boot.

 ### How to use